List of Beavis and Butt-Head characters: Personality

 Dan Tobin of The Boston Phoenix described Beavis as "the sidekick and follower" who developed into "more of a loose cannon".

 Mike Judge once said in an interview that Beavis "is a zero" when it comes to intelligence; indeed, Beavis is often oblivious to what should be obvious.
 Generally subordinate to Butt-Head and willing to tolerate a large amount of physical and verbal abuse, Beavis nonetheless has limits.
 In "Murder Site", Beavis was driven to attack and nearly kill Butt-Head, who ceaselessly called him "Butt-Knocker", a term which Beavis resents.
 Beavis also stood up to Butt-Head while they were watching the video for Rancid's "Nihilism": Butt-Head kept talking about it derisively, prompting Beavis to tell Butt-Head to shut up.
 When Butt-Head reacted with fury, ordering Beavis never again to tell him to shut up and threatening to attack him, Beavis preemptively kicked Butt-Head in the testicles, told him to shut up again, and walked out of the room to get something to eat.

-Despite his overt love for heavy metal, Beavis has occasionally displayed a fondness for pop music: While the duo were watching a Bon Jovi video, Beavis claimed to like one part of the song, causing Butt-Head to slap him in disgust.
-After being struck a few times, Beavis kicked Butt-Head in the groin and proclaimed: "Bon Jovi rules!"
-He has admitted a liking to Post Malone and BTS, knowing the latter's members by name.

 In spite of his overt idiocy, Beavis possesses a number of character strengths.
-Though usually shown to be the (slightly) less intelligent of the two, he can be inadvertently witty, and when discussing subjects that neither he nor Butt-Head understands, he is more likely to guess the actual mechanisms at work.
+Though usually shown to be the less intelligent of the two, he can be inadvertently witty, and when discussing subjects that neither he nor Butt-Head understands, he is more likely to guess the actual mechanisms at work.
 Also, on the rare occasion that a female exhibits interest in one of the duo, it is usually Beavis who gets the attention.
 Beavis has also shown instances of insight on such topics as the true meaning of Christmas, or in his analysis of a video by Korn.
 However, in both instances Beavis seems to be either in a trance or possessed, and shortly afterward he displays no recollection of what he just said.

-Recklessness
+While Butt-Head's main interest in life is "chicks", Beavis seems to be more interested in toilet humor and displays of violence.
+Beavis has a penchant for making off-beat sound effects to suit the occasion.
+Whenever he sees something that is sexually arousing, he imitates a spring, indicating a quick erection.
+He sometimes makes a Bronx cheer by puckering his lips.
+Beavis also displays a predilection for defecating and things that are related to it, and in a high-pitched tone will often enthusiastically utter the word "poop", or will say the word "plop" to indicate a bowel movement.

 Beavis has a more volatile, unpredictable nature.
 His hasty actions usually end in disaster, ranging from being deported to Mexico to severely injuring himself and occasional arrest for crimes such as trespassing.
 In some early episodes, Beavis displays signs of being a pyromaniac.
 Though his obsession with fire remained an obvious trait, as the seasons progressed and network censorship pressures increased, his fixation became more of a passing gag.
 In a deleted scene from the 1996 film, Beavis steals the Declaration of Independence to use as toilet paper.